FuriousGopher/Full-Stack-on-React-AWS/README.md

 ### Credits

 This project was created by Ivan Kabar.
-It utilizes various AWS services and open-source libraries.